GibusTY/text-BNF-converter/README.md

 create a series of objects meant to emulate the text's "code" through a BNF translation, before finally performing the translated code via execution of the created objects.

+expr1.txt through expr4.txt are all test files used the projects given.
+They should function according to program specifications.

 BNF Used:

 \<program> -> function \<id> ( ) \<block> end